jdallmann/winnipegr/README.md

 - `get_WPA_Stations` for sourcing available WPA parking station variables such as `available_space`, `hourly_rate`, `timelimit`, location, and others.

 - `get_open_data` a wrapper for calling City of Winnipeg open data (https://data.winnipeg.ca/) using descriptive data set identifiers.
 The data is provided under [the Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada).
 The `type` parameter takes any valid Winnipeg Open Data identifier code (usually of the form `7cfr-9tgh`), to search these use `search_open_data`.
-It is also possible to retrieve some data sets using descriptive tags, available options include:
+It is also possible to retrieve some data sets using descriptive argument strings, available options include:
 <!---
     + "2018 polling geoms"
     + "311"